 The wellbeing of all therapists is key for the delivery of high-quality care and the long term sustainability of a successful and thriving business.
 The facts are that acknowledging daily challenges and taking proactive steps to support wellbeing, fosters job satisfaction and professional growth.

-“Ultimately, prioritising the health and happiness of therapists benefits both the individual providing the healthcare and the patients and owners they provide a service to.”
+“Ultimately, prioritising the health and happiness of therapists benefits both the individual providing the healthcare and the dogs they provide a service to.”

 The K9 Therapy Hub – the ultimate resource for canine therapy professionals!

 At K9HS we understand the challenges you face as a canine therapist and the demands of working as a lone practitioner.
-That’s one of the reasons we created an online membership service to help therapist’s in practice to access a range of high quality resources and CPD study.
-This ensures every therapist working with dogs has a community of like minded individuals who want to progress and advance their clinical skills and offer the best service to the dogs and owners in their professional care.
+That’s one of the reasons we created an affordable online membership service to help therapist’s in practice to easily access high quality CPD study.
+This ensures canine therapists have a community of like minded individuals who want to progress their clinical skills and offer the best service to the dogs and owners in their professional care.

-The Hub offers you a wide range of approved and certificated bitesize CPD courses.
+The Hub offers you a wide range of approved and certificated bitesize and short CPD courses.
 You get to choose the topic to explore and shape your clinical techniques.
-Whether you wish to advance your knowledge linked to clinical skills or progress your “Toolbox of Treatment Techniques”, we have it covered!
+Whether you wish to advance your knowledge linked to clinical skills or progress your “Toolbox of Treatment Techniques,” we have it covered!

 We know how tricky it can be to find the time to generate business policies, procedures and forms.
 Our Template Toolbox is a unique resource specifically created for therapists.
-We are building a comprehensive Articles + Journals section and a visual Video Toolbox, to support your advancement in all areas.
+We also have a Canine Library and a Video Toolbox, to support your advancement in all areas.

-“Our goal is to empower you and provide the clinical tools, resources and ongoing support for your professional advancement.”
+“Our goal is to empower you on your career journey, providing learning experiences for your professional advancement.”

 Join the K9 Therapy Hub today and unlock a world of opportunities to progress your clinical skills, transform your practice and make a positive impact on the lives of the dogs you work with.